itspriyanshuks17/Placement_Trainig_Session/Day-2/Django/README.md

-Sure!
-Here's an **enhanced and detailed version of the `README.md`** that includes **your additional commands and flow descriptions**, integrated clearly and professionally:

----

 # 🛍️ Flipkart Django Project

 A Django-based e-commerce web application for showcasing and selling electronic items.
 This project simulates a mini Flipkart-like platform, designed using Django's MVC (Model-View-Controller) architecture.